kiegroup/dashboard-builder/modules/README.md

 --------------------

-To run the application go to the "modules/dashboard-showcase" directory and execute one of the following command depending the build profile used to compile the application in the previous section:
+To run the application go to the "modules/dashboard-showcase" directory and execute one of the following command depending the build profile used to compile the application (read the previous section):

     $ mvn jetty:run -P postgres,jetty
     $ mvn jetty:run -P h2,jetty